Everyone knows exercise is good for health.

 Though you will be getting the benefits after 30 days, don’t stop there.
 It has given you a head start for your lifelong fitness journey (hopefully).

-You can google and get numerous challenges that focus on each body part or even fully body workouts.
+You can google and get numerous challenges that focus on each body part or even full body workouts.
 Pinterest is also a great resource for this.

-Try to incorporate different kinds of physical activities in your exercise regimen.
+Try to incorporate different kinds of physical activities into your exercise regimen.
 Because it keeps exercise interesting and enjoyable.

 You are not stuck with one form of exercise.
 Experiment with different types and find out what you enjoy most and gives you good results.